oracle-quickstart/oci-digital-assistant-external-services/README.md

 ## Introduction

-This solution provision and configure the needed infrastructure to deploy [Oracle Digital Assistant (**_ODA_**)](https://docs.oracle.com/en-us/iaas/digital-assistant/index.html) custom components/webviews externally to [Oracle Kubernetes Engine (**_OKE_**)](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengoverview.htm) using [Terraform](https://www.terraform.io/docs/providers/oci/index.html) and [Oracle Cloud Infrastructure Resource Manager](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) .
-The provisioned infrastructure can also be used to deploy different utility services that ODA can benefit from like custom channel webhook implementations.
+TThis solution shows how to provision and configure the infrastructure that you need to deploy [Digital Assistant](https://docs.oracle.com/en-us/iaas/digital-assistant/index.html) custom components/webviews to [Oracle Kubernetes Engine (**_OKE_**)](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengoverview.htm) using either [Oracle Cloud Infrastructure Resource Manager](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) or [Terraform](https://www.terraform.io/docs/providers/oci/index.html).
+You also can use this infrastructure to deploy different utility services that Digital Assistant can benefit from, like custom channel webhook implementations.

-Below is a list of all artifacts that will be provisioned:
+The following list shows all the artifacts that will be provisioned.

 | Component                                                                                                           | Description                                         | Default Name
 |---------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------|-------------------------